h0uz3/CongressChecklist/README.md

 - comfortable shoes (You'll make a lot of distance-units during your stay)
 - bag to separate laundry from clean clothes in your luggage
 - gloves
-- scarf
+- trunks
-- swim suit, bikini, trunks (in case your hotel has a pool)

 ### Gear
-- laptop (with a working battery)
+- MacBook Pro (with a working battery)
+- Mac Pro
+- monitor
 - charger for laptop
 	- Mac: small Duck-head and long ([Schuko Plug][6]) cord
 	- Mac: MagSafe to MagSafe 2 Adapter
 	- Mac: There are also cords that you can plug directly into the MagSafe charger (when removing the duck head) that end in a [Euro Plug][8].
 These cables are also often used on electric shavers
-- plug adaptor from your country of origin to [Schuko Plug][6]
 - 3* or 5* multi-plug power extension (230V≈ @50Hz) with [Schuko Plug][6] (and optional switch, hotel rooms usually suffer from severe lack of outlets)
 - simple extension cord (230V @50Hz, [Schuko Plug][6], the power outlet in your hotel room may be far away from your bedside)
 - USB flash drives